bashtage/python-introduction/README.md

 ## Course Materials

-The introduction is contained in the Jupyter notebook files that are located in the root directory.
-These files can be used in VS Code, PyCharm Professional, or (not recommended) Jupyter notebook.
+The introduction is contained in the Jupyter notebook files that are located in the directory course/introduction.
+These files can be used in VS Code or PyCharm Professional, or (not recommended) Jupyter notebook.

 A complete set of solutions is available in the solutions folder.